The views expressed by the host on this program, documented to be almost always right, 99.7% of the time.

 I'm not leveling any warnings or allegations or accusations.

-But we had a couple of phone calls yesterday from people who think this is right around the corner here, and that it's going to be seized as an opportunity, whether it's justified, warranted or not.
+But we had a couple of phone calls yesterday from people who think this is right around the corner here And that it's going to be seized as an opportunity whether it's justified, warranted, or not.

-Well, it says it can take your property without payment of any kind or any further judicial process.
+They can take your property without payment of any kind or any further judicial process.

 This is what she wants to do.

-So I don't know what action was taken, but they were debating this.
+It hasn't, well, they're hours ahead of us, so I don't know what action was taken, but they were debating this.

-Speaking in a video message to residents of West African countries currently experiencing outbreaks of Ebola, President Barack Obama dispensed advice on how residents can avoid the disease, including, quote, you cannot get it through casual contact like sitting next to someone on a bus.
+President Barack Obama dispensed advice on how residents can avoid the disease, including, quote, you cannot get it through casual contact like sitting next to someone on a bus.

 Do you think the residents of Sierra Leone and Liberia are excited to see a message from Barack Obama on how to deal with Ebola?